 The City purchased the property located on 10-12 Soledad Street in the Chinatown neighborhood using SRA funds for a future use to be determined.
 This was originally intended for the Homeless Services Facility; however, due to other needs in the community, the location of the proposed Homeless Services Facility was moved from 10-12 Soledad St. to a property on 115-125 East Lake Street and the project was renamed as the CNC and is being funded with multiple funding sources.
-The services are intended for the homeless population and include restrooms, showers and access to CHS and other supportive services staff who can conduct outreach to facilitate the needs of individuals requesting services.
+The services are intended for the homeless population and include restrooms, showers, and access to CHS and other supportive services staff who can conduct outreach to facilitate the needs of individuals requesting services.
 The City has already entered into a long-term lease agreement for the property.
-The CNC building currently has a maximum capacity of up to fifteen (15) beds to serve adult homeless individuals.
+The existing CNC building currently has a maximum capacity of up to fifteen (15) beds to serve adult homeless individuals.
 However, the City was awarded and donated five trailers through Governor Gavin Newson's Office and has recently expanded the CNC site bed capacity by an additional 20 beds.
-In addition, the City recently purchased a Sprung Structure to further expand bed capacity at the CNC site for up to 50 additional beds.
+In addition to the CNC's existing structures, the City purchased and constructed a Sprung Structure in 2020 to add an additional 50 beds at the CNC site.